MeRohit-Kumar/FashionHub/README.md

 4:Start the development server: npm run dev

+5:Additional modules
+you need to install bootstrap-icons,react-icons ,react-toastify,react-bootsrap to proper functionality of the page.

 📦 This project does not include any backend or database.
 All product data is fetched from an open API.

 📷 Screenshots